About Migrating to Cisco Secure Sign-On and Duo Multi-Factor Authentication

 - If you have not yet created a a Cisco Secure Sign-On account, create an account.

-- If you have created your new account, click the CDO tile on the dashboard that corresponds to https://www.defenseorchestrator.com or https://www.defenseorchestrator.eu.
+- If you have created your new account, click the CDO tile on the dashboard that corresponds to Cisco Defense Orchestrator (US), Cisco Defense Orchestrator (EU), or Cisco Defense Orchestrator (APJC)

 Login Fails Because You are Inadvertently Logging in to the Wrong CDO Region

 Make sure you are logging into the appropriate CDO region.
-If you log into https://security.cisco.com, you will be given a choice of what region to sign into.
-Click the CDO tile to log into defenseorchestrator.com or CDO (EU) to log into defenseorchestrator.eu.
+After you log into https://sign-on.security.cisco.com, you will be given a choice of what region to access.
+Click the CDO tile to access defenseorchestrator.com or CDO (EU) to access defenseorchestrator.eu.